 Colorectal cancer is the 2nd leading cause of cancer death in the United States.
 Colonoscopy is the recommended method of surveillance after the removal of adenomatous polyps because it has been shown to significantly reduce subsequent colorectal cancer incidence.
 The time interval for the development of malignant changes in adenomatous polyps is estimated at 5 to 25 years.
 (ICSI, 2006) Inappropriate interval recommendations can result in overuse of resources and can lead to significant patient harm.
 Performing colonoscopy too often not only increases patients’ exposure to procedural harm, but also drains resources that could be more effectively used to adequately screen those in need.
 (Lieberman et al, 2009)

 Clinical Recommendation Statements

 Patients with > 10 adenomas are thought to be at particularly high risk, and current multi-society guidelines therefore recommend early surveillance colonoscopy in these individuals (< 3 years).
-(Lieberman, et al, 2012) However, it is important to note that risk is a continuum; an individual with 11 adenomas is not at dramatically higher risk than an individual with 9 or 10 adenomas.
+(Gupta et al 2020).
+However, it is important to note that risk is a continuum; an individual with 11 adenomas is not at dramatically higher risk than an individual with 9 or 10 adenomas.
 Thus, the optimal threshold at which early surveillance colonoscopy becomes worthwhile is subject to debate.
 For instance, in the United Kingdom, early surveillance colonoscopy is recommended for individuals with even fewer adenomas (≥ 5 adenomas of any size, or ≥ 3 adenomas with at least one large adenoma).
 A lower threshold is likely to result in higher colonoscopy utilization, but it may also provide greater clinical benefit.
 (Martinez, et al, 2012)